infochimps-labs/wukong-deploy/README.md

 ## File Structure

-A deploy pack is essentially a repository with the following [Rails](http://rubyonrails.org/)-like file structure:
+A deploy pack is a repository with the following [Rails](http://rubyonrails.org/)-like file structure:

 ```